Member? Please login

-A luxury raffle draw was led by BCCJ Executive Director Sarah Backley and Jeremy Sampson, Managing Director at Headline Sponsor Robert Walters Japan, with 50% of proceeds going to The Nippon Foundation in support of evacuees fleeing the war in Ukraine and coming to Japan.
-The delivery of the BBA2022 would not have been possible without the generous support of our hospitality and beverage prize sponsors below, and Sarah extended a huge thanks to each of the prize sponsors for their contribution to the event.
+A luxury raffle draw was led by BCCJ Executive Director Sarah Backley and Ben Fox, comedian, entrepreneur and creator of Tokyo Stand Up GK, with 30% of proceeds going to the C.W.Nicol Afan Woodland Trust in support of reviving satoyama in Nagano and bringing back to life the natural forestry ecosystem.
+The delivery of the BBA2023 would not have been possible without the generous support of our hospitality and beverage prize sponsors below, and Sarah extended a huge thanks to each of this year’s sponsors for their contribution to the event.

 The final prize of the night was two Club World business class tickets from Tokyo to London, courtesy of British Airways, which was won through a lively game of Heads or Tails until the crowd was whittled down to one.

-A sincere thank you to all teams and individuals who contributed to the delivery of a successful hybrid gala British Business Awards.
+A sincere thank you to all teams and individuals who contributed to the successful delivery of the British Business Awards 2023.